 There may also be wounds to the central nervous system (brain and spinal cord), which may or may not be immediately fatal, as well as catastrophic wounds to vital organs such as the heart, which can also be immediately fatal.
-Finally, one may encounter wounds to the face or neck that could compromise the airway, such that a person is not able to adequately breathe.
+Finally, one may encounter wounds to the face or neck that could compromise the airway, making a person unable to adequately breathe.

 If you are on scene and no longer in imminent danger of being killed yourself, your first course of action is to triage the victims around you.
 Triage is a sorting out of who is potentially savable and who is not.
-If a victim has no pulse, is not breathing and is not conscious, you must leave them and focus on a victim you can save.
-Look for those with uncontrolled, pulsing or spurting bleeds in the extremities.
-Such bleeding can be stopped with a tourniquet, if a commercial one is available, or an improvised tourniquet if it is all that you have.
+If a victim has no pulse, is not breathing, and is not conscious, you must leave them and focus on a victim you can save.
+Look for those with uncontrolled, pulsing, or spurting bleeds in the extremities.
+Such bleeding can be stopped with a tourniquet.
+If a commercial one is not available, an improvised tourniquet will do.

 A bleeding artery in an extremity, such as the femoral artery high in the leg, can kill a person in as quickly as three minutes if not brought under control.
 Do your best to tighten a tourniquet around such an extremity between the wound and the heart, and make that bleeding stop with whatever force it takes.